About Heritable Human Genome Editing

 -

-This website aims to engage the broad public in an interactive discussion about HGGE.
-This project offers the public the opportunity to learn about Germline Editing, discuss it online, and reflect on the societal implications of Germline Editing on the future of humanity.
+This website aims to engage the broad public in an interactive discussion about HHGE.
+This project offers the opportunity to learn about Germline Editing, discuss it online, and reflect on the societal implications of Germline Editing on the future of humanity.

 -

-Zoom Conference: Various experts will cover different aspects of Heritable Human Germline Editing (HHGE).
-Participants will then discuss the potential societal implications of Germline Editing.
-Notes from the discussions will then be posted on the website.
+Conference 2022: Five experts had covered different aspects of Human Heritable Germline Editing (HHGE).
+Participants did discuss the potential societal implications of Germline Editing.
+Notes from the discussions and reflections are posted on the website.

 HHGE poses many ethical and social challenges.
-Decisions on HHGE and its consequences should not be left to the scientists alone, but also must include the public.
+Decisions on HHGE and its consequences should not be left to the scientists alone, but should include the public.
 The public should not only be informed about HHGE but included in the decisions relating to the application of HHGE.

 Reasons for public engagement